MIRI Detector Readout Slow

 JWST MIRI's SLOW mode readout pattern offers fewer detector artifacts and slightly lower detector noise than the "fast mode", making it a good choice for faint source medium-resolution spectroscopy where the sky backgrounds are very low.

-Following MIRI readout terminology, SLOW mode obtains nine samples of a pixel (Nsample = 9; t1 = 23.88992 s).
+Following MIRI detector readout properties, SLOW mode obtains nine samples of a pixel (Nsample = 9; t1 = 23.88992 s).
 The first sample is ignored and the remaining eight samples are averaged to output a single result before being returned to the ICDH (ISIM Command and Data Handling).
 Nsample = 9 is a fixed parameter in SLOW mode and cannot be altered by the observer.
 The user can alter the number of groups (Ngroups) and integrations (Nint).
 All groups will be stored and downloaded.

 From a pixel’s point of view, the SLOW mode pattern starts with a read-reset frame, followed by Ngroups − 1 read-only frames while integrating.